Nowshin1009/Nowshin1009/README.md

 ---

 ## 🧩 Projects & Contributions
-Here are a few types of projects I’ve worked on (link your repositories below 👇):
+Here are a few types of projects I’ve worked on:

 - 🧪 **Web and Mobile App Testing:** Manual and automated testing for responsive applications.
 - ⚙️ **API Testing:** Using Postman to validate endpoints and back-end logic.